 The Microgrid Systems Laboratory (MSL) is a fully-integrated innovation center for decentralized energy systems.

-A collaborative effort by a range of global leaders in electricity delivery, R&D, manufacturing, standards, regulation, and systems integration, MSL’s mission is to accelerate the transition to a more resilient, sustainable, and accessible system, and to alleviate “energy poverty” worldwide.
+A collaborative effort by a range of global leaders in electricity delivery, R&D, manufacturing, standards, education, regulation, and systems integration, MSL’s mission is to accelerate the transition to a more resilient, sustainable, and equitable energy system worldwide.
+This applies to grid modernization in the industrialized world; to alleviating “energy poverty” in the emerging economies; and to finding synergies between the two approaches through a process of reciprocal innovation.
+MSL is a not-for-profit, pre-competitive innovation consortium, whose scope spans Research, Innovation, Demonstration, and Education (RIDE), as depicted in the graphic above.

-The key elements of the Lab are: the Microgrid Innovation Consortium, developed and operated by the Santa Fe Innovation Park, for applied R&D, cross-sector collaboration, human factors, and simulation and modeling; the Microgrid Certification Center, a comprehensive testing and validation facility, for performance and interoperability standards at the system and sub-system module levels; and the Microgrid Education Center, operated by Santa Fe Community College, to meet future human resource needs.
-In summary, the Lab brings three components together in one integrated complex, as depicted in the graphic above, with a scope spanning Research, Innovation, Demonstration, and Education (RIDE); see our current newsletter for activity updates.
-MSL is a not-for-profit, pre-competitive innovation consortium.
+The key elements of the Lab are: the Microgrid Innovation Center, for market and ecosystem innovation; the Microgrid Research Network, comprised of research centers in MSL’s membership consortium; Demonstration and test-bed projects, including testing and validation for performance and interoperability standards at the system and sub-system module levels; and the Microgrid Education Center, operated by MSL partner Santa Fe Community College, to meet future human resource needs.
+In summary, the Lab brings these components together in one integrated complex.

 MSL’s core network capabilities and expertise include: technical and engineering aspects of microgrid performance and design; standards, policy, and regulatory regimes; business and finance models; testing and experimentation; workforce and professional development; and human, social, and cultural factors.